if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Ignjatovic/Ignjatovic.md

 #### What has to be done when a file is deleted?

 You need to create space for new files.
 For example u need to wirte empty spaces in the whole file.
+You also need to conect the two blocks and you need to delete the information in the meta file.